 The Government requires environmental impact studies before authorizing any public or private construction project.
 The Government undertook reforestation projects, beginning in the late 1990s, which involved community groups and private and public organizations.
 The drive for reforestation yielded favorable results.
 While in the 1980s the annual rate of deforestation, as measured by the World Bank, reached 400 square kilometers per annum, that rate was reduced to 264 square kilometers per annum in the period from 1990 to 1995.
 In addition, a study has suggested that the total area covered by forest grew by 550 kilometers between 1980 and 1998, increasing the covered area from 19.6% to 27.5%.
-According to studies conducted by the Economic Commission for Latin America and the Caribbean in 2007, the Dominican Republic had 10,529.4 km2 of protected areas.
+As of December 31, 2013, the total area covered by forest increased to 39.7%.
+According to studies conducted by the Economic Commission for Latin America and the Caribbean in 2012, the Dominican Republic had 13,079.9 km2 of protected areas.